GabeScott/standard-works-vault/General Conference/1978 April - In the Time of Old Age.md

 # In the Time of Old Age

-*By By Barbara B. Smith - Relief Society General President*
+By Barbara B. Smith - *Relief Society General President*

 *Given in the April session of the 1978 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1978/04/in-the-time-of-old-age?lang=eng)

-“Sunrise, sunset—swiftly fly the years. ...”
-(From Fiddler on the Roof, 1964.)
+“Sunrise, sunset—swiftly fly the years. …” (From *Fiddler on the Roof,* 1964.)

-Those lines from the poignant song bring a memory of two friends who, like the father and mother portrayed in Fiddler on the Roof, did not “remember getting older.”
+Those lines from the poignant song bring a memory of two friends who, like the father and mother portrayed in *Fiddler on the Roof,* did not “remember getting older.”
 The man was about sixty-three and the woman fifty-five.
 Both were healthy, happy, and employed in work they enjoyed.

 One day the man was told he must take an immediate retirement.
 On the Monday morning the retirement took effect, the husband watched his wife prepare to leave for work.
 He realized that he would be home alone with nothing to do.
 He had no occupation, no hobbies, no special interests, and no plans for the future.